Zerebel/404-not-found/README.md

 ## Overview

 ![screenshot](laptop.png)
-A 404 not found page created with HTML and CSS only
+A responsive 404 not found page created with HTML and CSS only

 Demo URL: https://zerebel.github.io/devChallenges.github.io/